Organ Failure and Transplant Network

 information though the UK Organ Transplant Tracking Record (OTTR), receive opportunities

-for continuing medical education, co-branding initiatives, and may take part in
+for continuing medical education, engage in co-branding initiatives, and participate in

 the transplant center’s unique mini-fellowship program.